 If you’re looking for children’s books — we’ve got tips on how to get kids’ books for free.

-Book exchanges have a give-a-book, take-a-book kind of policy going.
+Book exchanges have a “give a book, take a book” kind of policy going.
+Like the reverse of a Little Library.
 And online book exchanges make it easy to list your good-condition books and find some more that you might want.
-Only pay for shipping.
+You’ll only pay for shipping.

 Here are some of our favorites: